-Given the size of the site, together with the range and distribution of contaminants, and apparent limited risks to potential future industrial end users the most appropriate overarching remediation option comprises the formation of a minimum capping layer across the site to physically break Made Ground contaminant linkages.
-This is consistent with the Regeneration Masterplan and remediation objective to take a balanced approach to the level of ground remediation required across the STDC area.
-In areas of the development residual Made Ground contaminant linkages may be broken by the development itself due to the presence of the hardstanding/building slab associated with the development.
-Clean service runs will be required to protect both future land users (notably maintenance workers) and utility assets.
+Given the size of the site, together with the range and distribution of contaminants, and apparent limited risks to potential future industrial end users the most appropriate overarching remediation option comprises the formation of a capping layer across the site to break Made Ground contaminative linkages.
+In areas of the development this may comprise the hardstanding/building slab associated with the development.

 This overarching approach is compatible with the phased remediation of the site and flexibility of layout design, allowing development hard surfacing to also contribute to remediation solutions.
-As set out in the remediation criteria, any proposed remediation activities need to take into consideration development requirements, such as the removal of legacy below ground structures as part of remediation, ground preparation or construction phase works.
-It is anticipated that most areas will require the grubbing out of relic structures resulting in initial enabling works typically involving the reworking of the initial couple of metres below ground level.
-The option for selective excavation and disposal at the adjacent hazardous waste facility of limited 'hotspots' of contamination complements a capping approach as a balanced approach to remediation and ensures that the site is suitable for its proposed end use.
-The clean service runs will typically be installed as part of the enabling earthworks to prepare the site for redevelopment.
+The option for selective excavation and disposal at adjacent hazardous waste facility of limited 'hotspots' of contamination complements a capping approach as a balanced approach to remediation.